Macil/browserify-hmr/README.md

 ## TODO and gotchas

-* more tests
-* make a Browserify-compatible react-hot-loader transform
+* Make a Browserify-compatible react-hot-loader transform
+* Maybe integrate an optional websocket-compatible webserver which can remove the need for polling, and transmit just the changed modules.
+* There are known bugs currently where changes to modules without update accepters can cause the updates to bubble up to the entry and cause many modules to be reloaded incorrectly.
 * Only one browserify-hmr built script can be active in a javascript context at once right now because they would all use the same global to synchronize state.
 We should make it so the plugin takes an option to allow a named